Renata-Fu/Super3Path/README.md

 #### command line
 `python3 common_pathways.py`
 #### optional command line arguments
-* This script will automatically output 2 .csv files with pathway relations, if you do not want the output, please add the argument `n`.
 * If you changed the name of any input file (.csv files from the last script), please add the full path of the file as an argument.
 Please enter the paths in the file order: KEGG, Reactome, WikiPathways.
-    * If you choose to use these arguments, please enter either `n` or `''` for the last argument.
     * If you did not change the name to the first and/or second file, please enter `''` as a placeholder.
 Remember to separate all arguments with spaces.

+This Python script will output two .csv files.
+They are, respectively, collections of upregulated and downregulated pathways that are presented by two or three databases.

 ## Acknowledgements
 R. Fu, Y. Bai and Q. -E. Wang, "Computational identification of key pathways and differentially-expressed gene signatures in ovarian cancer stem cells," 2020 IEEE International Conference on Bioinformatics and Biomedicine (BIBM), Seoul, Korea (South), 2020, pp. 1843-1848, doi:10.1109/BIBM49941.2020.9313416.